Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ![](./images/100/lab100-6.png)

--   Name your VCN DataMarketPlace, and check the option to create related resources.
+-   Name your VCN **DataMarketPlace**, and check the option to create related resources.
     (Note: You will need this VCN name for provisioning a database instance)

 ![](./images/100/lab100-7.png)